Here are our most Frequently Asked Questions...

 If you do not have a menstrual cycle, but are taking hormonal medication, or have a dietary or other physiological issue, that could affect your hormones, it can still be useful to track your symptoms.
 This can help identify any external triggers e.g. food allergies, activities, or medications, as well as help you to monitor any improvements in health and well-being once ‘managing’ your symptoms.

 Yes.
-It is still possible to experience symptoms whilst taking contraceptive medication.
+It is still possible to experience symptoms while taking contraceptive medication.
 Especially if you find your symptoms worsening just before menstruation when you are on a 'pill gap'.

-Research suggests that some people are sensitive to the normal physiological changes involved in the menstrual cycle (e.g. water retention, blood sugar changes, blood pressure changes, inflammation, or blood loss), rather than symptoms being caused by 'hormones'.
+Research suggests that some people are sensitive to the normal physiological changes involved in the menstrual cycle (i.e. those involving systemic inflammation, or blood loss).
 So, if you forget to take a pill at the usual time, or take a 7 day gap each month to trigger a 'withdrawal bleed', your body may start to experience some of these changes, which could result in symptoms.

 It is also a good idea to track symptoms when changing type of hormonal medication/device, to see if the new option has any effect on your health.
 Be aware that it can take up to 3 months for your body to adjust to hormonal medications, so don't be too quick to stop tracking- this information can be very useful when discussing your experiences with your doctor.

 Yes.
-Whilst it is obviously far less likely that your symptoms are related to 'ovulation' or 'menstruation', they still might be related.
+While it is obviously far less likely that your symptoms are related to 'ovulation' or 'menstruation', they still might be related to reproductive systemic inflammation.

-For example, the decrease in the body's oestrogen levels after menopause can affect various issues, such as depression, poor temperature control, and headaches etc.
+For example, the decrease in the body's oestrogen levels after menopause, increases systemic inflammation and so can trigger various issues, such as depression, poor temperature control, and headaches etc.

 If you are taking hormonal (HRT), or any other type of medication, tracking symptoms can also help identify any worsening of symptoms, or side effects, over time.